-'Touched By an Angel' star and R&B singer Della Reese dies at 86
+'Touched by an Angel' star and R&B singer Della Reese dies at 86

-LOS ANGELES — Della Reese, who segued from pop and jazz singing stardom in the 1950s and 1960s to a long career as a popular TV actress on "Touched By an Angel" and other shows, died Sunday night at her home in California.
+LOS ANGELES — Della Reese, who segued from pop and jazz singing stardom in the 1950s and '60s to a long career as a popular TV actress on "Touched by an Angel" and other shows, died Sunday night at her home in California.
 She was 86.

 Reared in gospel, Reese became a seductive, big-voiced secular music star with her No. 1 R&B and No. 2 pop hit "Don't You Know" in 1959.
 The 45, her first single on RCA Records, was a ballad drawn from an aria from Puccini's opera "La Boheme."